 Your FRN password ensures that only you and your authorized representatives are able to update your FRN registration information and make changes or updates to your ULS applications, licenses, or antenna structure registrations.
-Your password must be 6 to 15 characters long and is case-sensitive.
-The Personal Security Question (PSQ) provides users the ability to change their password without contacting FCC Support staff.
+Your password must be 12 to 15 characters long and is case-sensitive.
+The Personal Security Question (PSQ) provides users the ability to associate their new CORES username accounts to an FRN that was established in the old CORES system.
 Individuals can choose from question types commonly used in industry such as "Your mother's maiden name," "Your favorite pet's name," and "City of your birth."
 Business entities can choose from predefined question types appropriate to their needs, such as "Internal employee ID."
 If you are not satisfied with the question types provided, you may define your own custom question type using the "Custom Personal Security Question" option.
 Simply select 'Custom Personal Security Question' from the dropdown box, then provide your custom question and corresponding answer in the entry blanks provided.

 For those interested in taking an Amateur License test, we strongly recommend that you pre-register before the examination.Amateur Clubs need to contact a Club Administrator.